TimmDay/ml-lstm-evauluating-text-gen/paper_backup.md

 Please see corpus\_wiki/wiki\_crawler.py in the code appendix for more information.

 \subsection{Twitter posts}
 These were all filtered for English language and collected using the Twitter API via tweepy.
-The three twitter data sets were further filtered by Geolocation to be centered around London, England on 2019.04.04 and Melbourne, Australia on 2019.04.15.
+The two twitter data sets were further filtered by Geolocation to be centered around London, England on 2019.04.04 and Melbourne, Australia on 2019.04.15.
 More information about how to use the tweepy package to access the twitter API using python can be found in the code appendix, in corpus\_tweets/tweepy\_crawler.py and corpus\_tweets/download\_tweets.py

 \begin{table}[t!]